hermanwongkm/AlgoPratice/Methods.md

 1) Use modulus to shift the array.

+**Counting Method**

+This method involves storing the the value of the first array as an index for a new array.

 **Caterpillar Method**

 This method involves having a starting point and ending point, usually at the start or the end of an array.
 And then based on some criteria, you move either one of it.